mrpaulishaili/my-mobile-app/README.md

 </ul>

 <h4>App Platforms</h4>
-<p>The App will be developed to currently run on Android and iOS platform, and a landing page containing a call-to-action for users to download and install this app on thier mobile devices.
-Their is room for futher developments.</p>
+<p>The App will be developed to currently run on Android and iOS platform, and a landing page containing a call-to-action for users to download and install this app on their mobile devices.
+There is room for futher developments.</p>

 <h4>Target Users for the application</h4>
 <p>The target users for this application are:</p>